Jack Marshall

 Sir John Ross Marshall GBE CH ED PC (5 March 1912 – 30 August 1988) was a New Zealand politician of the National Party.
 He entered Parliament in 1946 and was first promoted to Cabinet in 1951.
-After spending twelve years as the deputy prime minister of New Zealand, he served as the 28th prime minister from February until December 1972.
+After spending eleven years as the deputy prime minister of New Zealand, he served as the 28th prime minister from February until December 1972.

 The Second National Government, in office since 1960, appeared worn-out and out of touch, and at the time of Marshall's appointment it seemed headed for heavy electoral defeat.
 After Labour's victory in the 1972 general election, Marshall became Leader of the Opposition.
 He was determined to remain as leader of the National Party, but in July 1974 was challenged for the leadership by Robert Muldoon, his deputy, rival and successor.

 Marshall's politeness and courtesy were well known, and he was sometimes nicknamed Gentleman Jack.
 He disliked the aggressive style of some politicians, preferring a calmer, less confrontational approach.
 These traits were sometimes misinterpreted as weakness by his opponents.
 Marshall was a strong believer in pragmatism, and he disliked what he considered populism in other politicians of his day.
 At his death he was described as "A soft spoken lawyer almost too nice to be a politician".

 Early life

 Marshall was born in Wellington.
-He grew up in Wellington, Whangarei, and Dunedin, attending Whangarei Boys' High School and Otago Boys' High School.
+He grew up in Wellington, Whangārei, and Dunedin, attending Whangarei Boys' High School and Otago Boys' High School.
 He was noted for his ability at sports, particularly rugby.

 After leaving high school, Marshall studied law at Victoria University College.
 He gained an LL.B. in 1934 and an LL.M. in 1935.
 He also worked part-time in a law office.
-He was deeply involved with the Presbyterian Church also serving for a time as president of the New Zealand Bible Society.
+He was deeply involved with the Presbyterian Church, also serving for a time as president of the New Zealand Bible Society.

 In 1941, during World War II, Marshall joined the New Zealand Military Forces, and received officer training.
 In his first few years of service, he was posted to 36th Battalion and served in Fiji, Norfolk Island, New Caledonia, and the Solomon Islands, eventually reaching the rank of major.
 During this time he also spent five months in the United States at a marine staff school in Virginia.
 On 29 July 1944, while on leave in Perth, Western Australia, Marshall married Jessie Margaret Livingston, a nurse.
 At the start of 1945, Marshall was transferred to the Divisional Cavalry Battalion in Italy and participated in the battle of the Senio River and the liberation of Trieste.